 Traffic signs and signals

-The first duty of every driver of a motor vehicle is to learn the functional meaning of each basic shape of traffic signs:
+As a driver, it is your duty to learn the functional meaning of each basic shape of traffic signs:

 - One of the most helpful signs is the DIAMOND shape, a square placed with corners centered at top and bottom, which is always used for WARNING of hazards you can expect ahead.

 - When you see a ROUND shape, you'd better start slowing down, because it means there is a rail road crossing 400 to 700 feet ahead.